arundvaita/SICA/README.md

-we can give instructions by voice commands we can adjust the sensitivity and type of fields by voice commands it will also sens the trespassing and give alarm in field and mobile sica will be a good friend for those who love to do planting., who passionate in agriculture but have less time
+we can give instructions by voice commands we can adjust the sensitivity and type of fields by voice commands it will also sens the trespassing and give alarm in field and mobile sica will be a good friend for those who love to do planting., who passionate in agriculture but have less time.